jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ## Step 3: Bootstrapping the new system

-In this step, you’ll use the `debootstrap` utility to set up a minimal functioning filesystem.
+In this step, you'll use the `debootstrap` utility to set up a minimal functioning filesystem.

 ```
 # apt install debootstrap
 ```

-`deboostrap` is a utility that will download an archive from Ubuntu’s mirror and unpack it for you.
+`deboostrap` is a utility that will download an archive from Ubuntu's mirror and unpack it for you.
 Substitute `focal` for the latest Ubuntu release codename.

 ```
 # debootstrap --arch amd64 focal /mnt/ubuntu
 ```

-At this point, you’ll need to mount all of the device files into your newly bootstrapped directory so the system can actually be used.
+At this point, you'll need to mount all of the device files into your newly bootstrapped directory so the system can actually be used.

 ```
 # mount -t proc proc /mnt/ubuntu/proc